Latifa bint Mohammed Al Maktoum (born 1985): 2021 documentary

-In February 2021, the secret footage obtained David Haigh and Tiina Jauhiainen formed a BBC program Panorama showed Sheikha Latifa recounting how she fought back against the soldiers taking her off the boat until she was tranquilized and later carried onto a private jet which landed in Dubai.
-The United Nations human rights office asked the UAE to present a proof that Princess Latifa is alive.
-Nearly two months later, on 9April 2021, the organization said that while the Emirates stated that Sheikha Latifa was being cared for by her family, the country failed to provide a "proof of life" for her.
-On the same occasion, a spokesperson said that the Emirates had in principle agreed to a meeting about Sheikha Latifa between senior United Nations officials and the Emirati ambassador in Geneva.
-On 21April, independent United Nations advisers said in a statement that they were "alarmed" that the Emirates had not provided any concrete information, and that the statement by the Emirati authorities was not sufficient.
+In February 2021, the footage obtained by Haigh and Jauhiainen was used in Panorama, a BBC program that showed Latifa recounting how she had fought back against the soldiers taking her off the boat until she was tranquilized and carried onto a private jet which landed in Dubai.
+The United Nations human rights office asked the UAE to present proof that Princess Latifa was alive.
+On 9 April 2021, the organization said that the Emirates stated that Sheikha Latifa was being cared for by her family but failed to provide a "proof of life" for her.
+A spokesperson also said that the Emirates had in principle agreed to a meeting about Sheikha Latifa between senior United Nations officials and the Emirati ambassador in Geneva.
+On 21 April, independent United Nations advisers said in a statement that they were "alarmed" that the Emirates had not provided any concrete information, and that the statement by the Emirati authorities was not sufficient.
 The United States response to the statement, which said that freedom from arbitrary detention was a universal human right, was described in the New York Times as "muted".

 2021 Kentucky Derby complaint

-On 28 April 2021, days before the Kentucky Derby in which Sheikha Latifa's father Sheikh Mohammed bin Rashid Al Maktoum had a horse named Essential Quality who was considered a favorite to win, a group of human rights lawyers and students at the University of Louisville filed a complaint with the Kentucky Horse Racing Commission, asking for the Sheikh and Essential Quality to be barred from the Derby on the grounds of Sheikha Latifa's alleged situation.
+On 28 April 2021, days before the Kentucky Derby in which Latifa's father Sheikh Mohammed bin Rashid Al Maktoum had a horse named Essential Quality who was considered a favorite to win, a group of human rights lawyers and students at the University of Louisville filed a complaint with the Kentucky Horse Racing Commission, asking for the Sheikh and Essential Quality to be barred from the Derby on the grounds of Sheikha Latifa's alleged situation.
 The Racing Commission announced on 29 April that as the complaint had not articulated a violation of its regulations, no sanctions would be put in place.

 2021 Mall of the Emirates photo appearance

-On 22 May 2021, a photo that appears to show Princess Latifa alive has been posted online and shared on two public Instagram accounts.
-The photo appears to be in a Dubai shopping mall, the Mall of the Emirates, as she is seen sitting with two other women.
-Although the image has not been verified, a friend of Latifa's confirmed that it is the princess in the picture.
-According to sources, the women who posted the proof of life of Princess Latifa in the May 2021 pictures of her from a restaurant at a shopping mall were paid to do so.
-Some human rights activists also asked the UK government to help.
+On 22 May 2021, a photo that appears to show Princess Latifa sitting with two other women in a Dubai shopping mall, the Mall of the Emirates, was posted online and shared on two public Instagram accounts.
+Although the image has not been verified, a friend of Latifa's confirmed that it is a photo of the princess.
+According to sources, the women who posted the photo were paid to do so.
+Some human rights activists asked the UK government to help.